Date of Award

 This work is licensed under a Creative Commons Attribution 4.0 License.

 Hill, Garin, "The Effectiveness of Utilizing Various Memory Cues in the Preaching Event at Sandy Plains Baptist Church in Shelby, North Carolina" (2015).
-Divinity Projects.
+Doctor of Ministry Projects.
 27.